TouK/bubble/README.md

 * LANDSCAPE
 * REVERSE_LANDSCAPE

 To get information from Bubble you have to register for events, and if you do not want to receive events any more, should unregister to avoid memory leaks.
-Bubble provide[s] two APIs that can be used.
+Bubble provides two APIs that can be used.

 ##### RxJava
-Please notice sample is written in [Kotlin].
+Please notice sample is written in [Kotlin](https://kotlinlang.org).
 ```kotlin
 class BubbleSampleActivity : AppCompatActivity() {
     val bubble: Bubble = Bubble()